nooreliman-nus/EE4001-B.ENG.-DISSERTATION/README.md

 Project deliverables:
 -
 Development of BEMS controller on an appropriate computation platform such as Arduino, DSP, or others.
 The BEMS controller should communicate with a PC running power system simulation software, such as MATLAB dSPACE.
 The designed BEMS controller should be flexible so as to implement and test any smart grid functions as required.

-Repository Description:
--
-The MATLAB functions NL_LP, IL_LP, IL_EM_LP, TCL_LP will be called to solve the optimization problem of minimizing cost of electricity for non-interruptible, interruptible without electrical machinery, interruptible with electrical machinery and thermostatically controlled loads respectively.
-These functions will optimize the objective function by using the 'linprog' function.
-The excel file called 'ElectricityPrices.xlsx' displays the 24 hour electricity price at a 30 minute resolution.

-[updated 20/02/18]